datalogics/pdf-rest-api-samples/README.md

-# pdf-rest-api-samples
+# pdf-rest-api-samples by pdfRest

-## About our PDF REST API code samples
+## About pdfRest API Toolkit code samples
-This GitHub repository provides public access to sample scripts that demonstrate how to programmatically submit requests to the PDF REST APIs service.
+This GitHub repository provides public access to sample scripts that demonstrate how to programmatically submit requests to the pdfRest API Toolkit service.

-Start by [requesting an API Key](https://www.datalogics.com/rest-apis-form/), which provides free access to up to 250 API calls per month.
-This is required to run these samples.
-After filling out the form, you will immediately receive an email with your API Key.
+Start by [generating a free API Key](https://pdfrest.com/getstarted/), required to run these samples.
+Choose between a Guest API Key for 50 free API Calls before signing up, or create an account with a Starter plan for 300 free API Calls per month.
+Plans scale up from there to support all projects and applications, big and small.

 ## Instructions